DennisPing/Twitch-Autoclip/README.md

 2. [YouTube chapters](https://www.youtube.com/watch?v=93M1l_nrhpQ): In 2020, YouTube introduced "chapters" which are marked timestamps on the video timeline bar.
 For over a decade, I'm sure you have seen people post timestamps to help others watch a long video.
 ![youtube-chapters](https://i.imgur.com/heqZcKw.png)
 3. To-do
-4. The YouTube algorithm is susceptible to being tricked, and will happily promote clickbait and fake drama because its end-goal is to attract viewers.
-Thus, whoever posts on YouTube first dictates the direction of the algorithm for a certain metagroup.
+4. The YouTube algorithm is susceptible to being tricked, and will gladly promote clickbait and fake drama.
+Thus, whoever posts first on YouTube dictates the direction of the algorithm for a certain metagroup.